 Do I have to present a negative Covid-19 test result in order to enter Sweden?

-Yes, as of February 6th 2021 all travellers regardless of country of origin are required to present a negative test result upon entry into Sweden.
+Traveller from Norway, Finland, Denmark and Island do not need to present a negative test result upon entry into Sweden.
+Traveller from all other country of origin are required to do so.
 The test must have been taken within 48 hours of your time of arrival.
 All common types of tests are accepted (PCR, Antigen, LAMP) as long as they are done by a certified operator.

 What is the Swedish policy regarding face masks?